-Drafting a Defamation Letter of Concern
+What Is a Defamation Letter of Concern?

 Suing for Defamation of Character

-|An Intent to Coerce||Defamation was done with the aim of coercing, bullying, intimidating or harassing the person who made the statement.|
+|An intent to coerce||Defamation was done with the aim of coercing, bullying, intimidating or harassing the person who made the statement.|

-|Defamation Occurred||A claim of defamation was made, and there exist records of messages sent, acts taken, and comments made that contained slander.|
+|Defamation occurred||A claim of defamation was made, and there exist records of messages sent, acts taken, and comments made that contained slander.|

-|Defamation was Obscene||While making an obscene suggestion or proposition, the defamation also threatened to commit unlawful or immoral conduct and used vulgar, profane, lewd, or indecent language and expressions.|
+|Defamation was obscene||While making an obscene suggestion or proposition, the defamation also threatened to commit unlawful or immoral conduct and used vulgar, profane, lewd, or indecent language and expressions.|

-|Damages Incurred||As a result of the individual’s activities, you suffered financial losses.|
+|Damages incurred||As a result of the individual's activities, you suffered financial losses.|

 What is a Concern Notice?